-From 1887 there is a pavilion on the moraine with a view over the floodplains and the Neder Rijn.
+From 1887 there was a pavilion on the moraine with a view over the floodplains and the Nederrijn.

 The first records of Westerbouwing are in 1760.
-At that point it is called a house, or “barn on the mountain with ascending wood and orchards”.
-Peter Egberts is the owner of this.
+At that point it is called a house, or “barn on the mountain with ascending wood and orchards”, owned by Peter Egberts.

-In 1764 it was bought by Gijsbert Tulleken, then mayor of Arnhem.
+In 1764 it was bought by Gijsbert Tulleken, back then the mayor of Arnhem.

 The origin of the name is difficult to trace.
-It is known that there were two farms on the west and east side of the fountain lane.
-The one on the west side where today “Stal Doorwerth” is hot in 1756 “Wester Bauwinge”.
+It is known that there were two farms on the west and east side of the fountain lane, the one on the west side called “Stal Doorwerth”, and the other “Wester Bauwinge”.

 Oosterbeek’s large landowner Derk Gaymans bought it in 1802.
-He built a tea room or teahouse in 1824, where he regularly enjoyed it together with his family.
+He built a tea room or teahouse in 1824, where he regularly enjoyed his time together with his family.
 This was long called “Gaymans dome”.

-Testimony of the beauty of the view of Westerbouwing is Isaac Anne Nijhoff (1795-1863): “From here we are again only a few steps away from the Westerbouwing, at the foot of the mountain, whose surface this estate covers.
+Isaac Anne Nijhoff gave a testimony of a beauty of the view of the Westerbouwing (1795-1863): “From here we are again, only a few steps away from the Westerbouwing, at the foot of the mountain, whose surface this estate covers.
 The walking path on it is already higher and higher and gives back the most unexpected outlooks when you turn back from time to time.
 On the village, spread across the opposite hills, and along the entire chain from heights to Arnhem, where the Eltensche mountains show up in the distance.
 Thus one arrives unexpectedly at a spacious living room, on the edge of an amazing steepage, at whose foot a pathway along the Rhine strikes along the road, and from where, on the whole Betuwe, with its buildings and meadows, with its countless towers, a proud, awe-inspiring view.”

-Probably Gaymans shared his view with passing walkers.
+Gaymans likely shared his view with passing hikers.
 The unwritten Oosterbeek tradition prescribed that you give free access to your estate for a walk.

 In 1872 the estate was sold to E.J.
 Backer, grandson of Renkum’s mayor H.J.
-Backer.
-The new owner has a house built at the teahouse.
-Here one could enjoy a snack and a drink.
+Backer, who has a house built at the teahouse to enjoy a snack and a drink.

 The beginning of tourist development of Western construction has its origins in a farm at the head of the church path.
 Here E.J.
-Thomassen a farm where his wife sold refreshments.
-She was therefore known as an innkeeper.
+Thomassen a farm where his wife sold refreshments, and she got known as innkeeper.

 Boat trips to Arnhem

 From 1880 boat trips were organized from Arnhem.
-This connection provides a growing popularity.
+This connection helps drive the growing popularity.

 In 1912 the municipality bought the location to keep the crowd puller.
-In the 1930s it was further expanded and a watchtower was put down.
+In the 1930s it was further expanded and a watchtower was constructed.

-The sight bags, the big “bald” spots on the western building were devised by Samuel Voorhoeve.
-He was a local landscape architect.
+The sight bags, the large bare spots on the western building were devised by Samuel Voorhoeve, a local landscape architect.
 He came up with this as a free location to enjoy the view.

-During the battle of Arnhem (September 1944) this was a hard-fought place.
+During the battle of Arnhem (September 1944) this was a frequently fought at place.
 The Germans who owned this location oversaw the entire environment and could see planes coming from afar.
 From here they shot at the perimeter in which the English had withdrawn.

 After the war, there was little left of the glory it knew at the beginning of the century.
-A temporary restaurant was put down there.
-Several remembrance marks are now on the western building.
+A temporary restaurant was put down, and several remembrance marks are now on the western building.

 The 1950s got a new lease on Westerbouwing.
-A new restaurant and watchtower were built there now supplemented with a playground.
-A strange phenomenon for the Netherlands was a cable car.
+A new restaurant and watchtower were built there, this time supplemented with a playground, and something that was a strange phenomenon for the Netherlands at the time: a cable car.

 The famous swan train ride began to make its rounds at the end of the 50s.
 This train transported people to and from the tour boat and made touristic tours around the area.

 In the early 90’s it was decided to close the amusement park.
-With the arrival of the newer and larger amusement parks in the Netherlands, Westerbouwing was not competitive enough.
-Only the restaurant has retained its right to exist.
+With the arrival of the newer and larger amusement parks in the Netherlands, the Westerbouwing was not competitive enough.
+Only the restaurant had retained its right to exist.